 There are two great Lockheed Constellation restoration projects being undertaken.
 (Hello Red Bull, are you paying attention?)
 We are big Connie fans.

 We first got to see this magnificent aircraft (Columbine I) in August 2008 at the Pima Museum in Arizona.
 If you have even a passing interest in aviation, put this place on your bucket list.
 This aircraft was used by General Dwight Eisenhower.
 Then came Columbine II, and was used by President Dwight Eisenhower.
 This was the first Air Force One.
 This aircraft is now on its way to Virginia for restoration.
 Last year the process of engine tests was undertaken, as the next video shows.
 Continue reading

 As Pratt & Whitney’s new engine starts to operate it is interesting to review its long gestation.
 The start of the GTF goes far back to an engine few recall, named the “SuperFan”.
 This engine was sold to Airbus for the first A340.
 It is rare to find an image of the original SuperFan engine.
 One of the original program’s members shared this drawing with us.

 Early and critical work done by Howard Stryker and the IAE team on the SuperFan in the mid-80’s should not be forgotten.

 In the early 1980s Pratt & Whitney and Rolls-Royce entered into a joint venture, named International Aero Engines (IAE).
 The goal of this JV was to develop an all new, mid-size, turbofan aero-engine.
 The JV included Pratt & Whitney, Rolls-Royce, a consortium of Japanese companies, Fiat of Italy and MTU of Germany.
-The… Continue reading
+The headquarters of the new company was located in Pratt’s backyard,… Continue reading